FuhgJan/mixedDEM/README.md

 $ python3 run_hole_problem.py
 ```

-Output will be written to mixedDEM/outputs/vtk_files/
+Outputs will be written to mixedDEM/outputs/vtk_files/

 ## Dependencies